 Day 9 & 10: Olarro Conservancy

 Enjoy the activities at your camp today.
 Gain firsthand experience of Maasai life and culture.
 It includes a visit to the local Maasai village to see traditional maasai homes, crafts at work such as beadwork, wood carving and Maasai customs such as the rituals that a Maasai goes through from childhood till they become a Warrior and finally an Elder.
 You can also see traditional Maasai dances such as the Warrior jumping contest and the women dancers and experience other aspects of Maasai life such as fire making, spearing and archery.
 These safaris are arranged on special request and the time is ascertained as per the convenience of guests and Maasai hosts.
 Night game drives are scheduled from 8.30pm to 10.00pm, on request.
 Guests are taken for a safari within the conservancy where they can view nocturnal animals with night vision goggles.
-These include the White Tailed Mongoose, Bush Babies, African Kangaroo or Spring Hare, Feraux Owl and the Montane Night Jar.
+These include the White Tailed Mongoose, Bush Babies, Spring Hare, Feraux Owl and the Montane Night Jar.
 Alternatively, you can relax at the camp spa.
 Main Olarro (B,L,D)

 Day 11: Olarro Conservancy / Nairobi / Depart